Code-Institute-Submissions/rockanrolla/TESTING.md

 # __Rockanrolla Band Website - Testing__

 After following all the sessions at Code Institute about UX and reading a lot of information in different platforms about UX Design and testing, I found some links and e-books rich on UX contents that helped me to decide the way to design and run tests on this project.
-Despite I am a newbie and design is a new whole world to me, I got engaged to one of these platforms and, since then, every time I have some spare minutes I try to enrich my knowledgement reading their books and articles.
+Despite I am a newbie and design is a new whole world to me, I got engaged to one of these platforms and, since then, every time I have some spare minutes I try to enrich my acknowledgement reading their books and articles.
 I relate some of the links I used for this below:

 [Studio by UXPin, Free UX Design Resources](https://www.uxpin.com/studio/)